 Tour Operators of the Columbia Glacier

 Pangaea Adventures offers a “Columbia Glacier Day Tour”.
 This is promoted as a 10 hour tour that involves 1 hour of gear preparation, 4.5 hours of cruising to/from Columbia Bay, 3 hours of kayaking, and ½ hour for lunch.
-For the 2021 season this tour costs $329 per person with a 10% discount for kids 13 and under.
+This tour costs $329 per person with a 10% discount for kids 13 and under.

 Anadyr Adventures offers a “Columbia Glacier Face” tour.
 This is promoted as a 10 hour tour that involves 1 hour of gear preparation, 4 hours of cruising to/from Columbia Bay, 4 hours of Kayaking, and 1 hour of relaxing or hiking.
-For the 2021 season this tour costs $329 per person.
+This tour costs $329 per person.

 Stan Stephens Glacier & Wildlife Cruises offers a “Columbia Glacier Cruise”.
 This is promoted as a 6 hour tour.
-For the 2021 season this tour cost $140 per person.
+This tour cost $145 per person.
 Children (3 yrs to 12 yrs) are 50% off and infants (2 yrs and under) are free.

 Lu-Lu Belle Glacier & Wildlife Cruises offers an “Alaska’s Columbia Glacier, Whale, and Wildlife Cruise”.
 This is promoted as a 7+ hour tour.
-For the 2021 season this tour cost $150 per person.
+This tour cost $170 per person.

 VS Helicopters offers flightseeing tours of Prince William Sound and the Chugach Mountains which can include the Columbia Glacier.
 The Deluxe version of their “Glacier Explorer Tour” flies by the Columbia Glacier.
-For the 2021 season this tour cost $575 per person and lasts 1.5 hours.
+This tour cost $575 per person and lasts 1.5 hours.
 And their “The Everything Tour” offers an option to land on the Columbia Glacier.
-For the 2021 season this tour cost $665 per person and last just under 2.5 hours.
+This tour cost $665 per person and last just under 2.5 hours.